nus-cs2103-AY2526S1/ip/docs/README.md

 ## Adding todos

-Adds a simple todo task to your task list.
+Add a simple todo task to your task list.

 **Format:** `todo DESCRIPTION`